Blackhawks' OT goal ends Bruins' win streak

 Joakim Nordstrom, Chris Wagner, and Torey Krug scored for the Bruins, who extended their points streak to 13 games (9-0-4) and still haven't lost in regulation at home (12-0-5).
 Tuukka Rask made 27 saves.
 Toews' winner came after David Pastrnak couldn't get the puck around him, allowing Toews to skate up ice alone and beat Rask for his fifth goal of the season.

 Prior to that, Krug tied the score at 3 off a feed from Jake DeBrusk with 2:33 remaining to force overtime.
-In their previous four games, the Bruins had scored nine of their 10 goals in the third period or later.
+In their past four games, the Bruins scored 10 of their 11 goals in the third period or later.
 Already down 2-0 entering the third, Boston fell behind by three for the first time this season when DeBrincat ripped the puck off the post and past Rask 17 seconds in.

 Nordstrom responded 1:32 later when he scored off a rebound of a David Backes shot to get the Bruins on the board, and Boston got within one on its first short-handed goal of the season courtesy of Wagner with 4:59 to go.
 The Blackhawks took a 2-0 lead on goals 37 seconds apart late in the first period.